-- The cover letter should be clear and concise, have the correct information for OLAP, cite the correct regulations, and contain a list of enclosures. - See CLINIC's sample cover letter
+- The cover letter should be clear and concise, have the correct information for the DOJ R & A Program, cite the correct regulations, and contain a list of enclosures. - If there are changes that have not been reported to the DOJ R & A Program since the last accreditation, note them in the cover letter.
+Examples: change in name and change in status from employee to volunteer. - See CLINIC's sample cover letter